-FREESTANDING COMMUNICATION ANTENNAS, TOWERS

-AND EQUIPMENT - See "Communications Antennas," Communications Towers" and "Communications Equipment."
+FREESTANDING COMMUNICATION ANTENNAS, TOWERS AND EQUIPMENT - See "Communications Antennas," Communications Towers" and "Communications Equipment."

-FRONTAGE - The line of a lot coincident with an abutting rightof-way line of a street that can be used for vehicular access to the site.
+FRONTAGE - The line of a lot coincident with an abutting right-of-way line of a street.

-FULL CUTOFF FIXTURE/FIXTURE - A fixture that distributes no light at or above an angle of 90 degrees above the horizon, and ten percent (10%) at a vertical angle of 80 degrees above the horizon.
+FULL CUTOFF FIXTURE/FIXTURE - A fixture that distributes no light at, or above an angle of 90 degrees above the horizon, and ten percent (10%) at a vertical angle of 80 degrees above the horizon.